Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 underneath.
 Journeying deeper into the stack, it can be surprising to see the level of work that can go into making even a relatively simple feature work smoothly.

+Here, the simple feature in question is error handling for mathematical functions in `scipy.special` that operate elementwise over NumPy arrays.
+Let's look into this more closely.

 ## NumPy Universal functions

-The simple feature in question is error handling for mathematical functions in `scipy.special` that operate elementwise over NumPy arrays.
-Let's look into this more closely.

 A NumPy [`ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) represents an arbitrary dimensional array of elements of the same data type, stored in a continguous buffer at the machine level.
 A [universal